M.S. in Management Courses

 The course will involve the use of appropriate research methods for different types of management problems focused on needs and benefits.
 A literature search and review with critical evaluation of published managerial research reports and papers, analyzing and presenting qualitative and quantitative data, and writing the research report will be conducted.

-BUEA-M 553 Managerial Use of Financial Information
+BUEA-M 553 Managerial Use of Financial Information (3 credits)

 The course will allow the student to analyze information contained in company financial reports and other related financial market information with an emphasis on the uses of this information by manager for planning and control.
 Topics will include financial reporting, financial statement analysis, ratio analysis, risk and return, reading of financial pages and the use of financial markets and institutions.